 You probably already know that any painting job requires extensive surface preparation, such as sanding and cleaning.
 When painting tile, this is crucial because the margin for error is so slim.

 You can get by and forget to clean or sand the wood that you are painting.
 However, forget to prepare your tile surface properly, and you may find the paint peeling off six months later.
 One exacerbating problem is that, unlike painting a house exterior, you cannot simply hit the tile with a pressure washer.
 This tile is in your home interior, so you have to go easy on the water:

 - Assess exactly where your tile is located because this makes a difference.
 Tile counters (around stoves) and tile backsplashes near stoves will be the hardest to clean due to years of grease buildup.
 Tile around bathtubs and showers have a similar problem, but in this case with soap and cleansers.
 Even within a single field of tile, you can have different areas, some cleaner than others.
 A tile surround in a bathtub/shower will undoubtedly have much soap and cleanser buildup in the lower rows of tile.
 The tile in the upper rows will be relatively clean.

-- Begin by taking off the large areas of imperfection—mold, mildew, and fungus—with a commercial cleaner, rinse with clean water and let thoroughly dry.
+- Begin by taking off the large areas of imperfection—mold, mildew, gunk—with a commercial cleaner, rinse with clean water and let thoroughly dry.

 - Clean with TSP, rinse well.